-East Rand Plastics was acquired due to it's achievement of consistent growth in sales and profitability, strong growth prospects and the opportunity to grow the current Group's operations.
-The purchase consideration for the business includes a premium of which the Group believes to be a fair and reasonable consideration payable for the impressive production facility operating dedicated refuse bag manufacturing machinery with sound standard operating procedures, scalable business model which allows for significant growth through production expansion without excessive capex requirements and anticipated earnings enhancement.
+Future Packaging was acquired due to it's achievement of consistent growth in sales and profitability, strong growth prospects and the opportunity to grow the current group's operations.
+The purchase consideration for the business includes a premium of R41,0 million of which the group believes to be a fair and reasonable consideration payable for the impressive business with sound standard operating procedures, scalable business model which allows for significant growth through expansion without excessive requirements and anticipated earnings enhancement.